harf84/GWASFormatter/README.md

 Output: varScanFileName.ped and varScanFileName.map files in the same directory.
 Existing files will be overwritten...

-V2.7 Developed by Fadi Hariri; fadi.hariri@mail.mcgill.ca
+V2.7 Developed by Fadi Hariri; email: fadi.hariri@mail.mcgill.ca